-- 1. Apply methods to improve ones ability to learn mathematics. - 2.
-Apply organizational skills and appropriate study habits. - 3.
-Demonstrate number sense.
+- 2. Apply methods to improve their ability to learn mathematics. - 3.
+Apply organizational skills and appropriate study habits.

-MATH 75X : Introduction to Mathematical Reasoning
+MATH 75X: Introduction to Mathematical Reasoning

-This course prepares students for MATH 100, MATH 111, and MATH 115.
+Description: This course prepares students for MATH 100, MATH 111, and MATH 115.
 Course topics include ratio and percent, unit conversion, graphs, data interpretation, basic algebra, solving linear equations, and working with formulas with special emphasis on pattern recognition and problem solving.
 This course will emphasize the importance of a growth mindset and number sense.

 - 1. Demonstrate number sense through estimation, mental arithmetic, and ordering of numbers. - 2.
-Perform operations with integers, rational numbers, and variable expressions. - 3.
-Demonstrate understanding of and implement the ideas of growth mindset to increase the learning of mathematics. - 4.
+Perform operations with integers, rational numbers, and variable expressions. - Demonstrate understanding of and implement the ideas of growth mindset to increase the learning of mathematics. - 4.
 Recognize and express mathematical patterns in various forms and contexts. - 5.
 Solve applied mathematical problems, judge reasonableness of results, and communicate conclusions using appropriate terminology and symbols.

-MATH 82X : Expanded Algebraic Foundations
+MATH 82X: Expanded Algebraic Foundations

-Credits: 5 Class Hours: 5 lecture Prerequisites: Appropriate math placement.
-Description:
+Prerequisites: Appropriate math placement.

-This covers elementary algebra topics.
+Description: This covers elementary algebra topics.
 Topics include linear equations and inequalities, graphing, linear systems, properties of exponents, operations on polynomials, factoring, rational and radical expressions and equations, quadratic equations, and applications.
 Additional topics may include graphing by transformation, introduction to logarithms and functions, and dimensional analysis.